DmitrijVC/steam-blocker/README.md

 # Steam Blocker
 A simple Windows app for blocking outgoing network traffic from Steam. <br>
-It works by modifying windows firewall rules. <br>
+It works by modifying Windows firewall rules. <br>
 Done as a GUI and C++ learning project.

 # Features